The Common User Charge – new costs for imports of plants, plant products and products of animal origin (including food)

 If your business is involved in the low value import of SPS goods (e.g. a business imports a hamper containing 5+ medium risk food products from the EU), you may find these additional charges render the purchase unviable.

-Does the charge cover inspection fees?
+Does the common user charge cover inspection fees?

 No. Inspection fees are a separate charge that will be administered by Animal and Plant Health Agency (APHA), Port Health Authorities (PHAs) and local authorities.